cbrichau/Hypertube/README.md

-# Hypertube (19 Coding School project, june 2020, 110% grade)

 ## Description

 Hypertube is a torrent-based Netflix-like website.

 It allows logged users to search for and watch films in streaming.
 The search box is directly connected to torrent websites (using their APIs) and, as soon as a user clicks "Play" on a film, the file is downloaded on the server and streamed on the web player at the same time.

 This was a 19 Coding School web project.
-It was coded using MEAN stack (MongoDB, Express.js, Angular, Node.js) by Clio Brichaut (@cbrichau), Adam Ceciora (@adamceci) and Yassine Chahbar (@ychahbar19).
+It was coded using MEAN stack (MongoDB, Express.js, Angular, Node.js) for 6 weeks in 2020 by Clio Brichaut (@cbrichau), Adam Ceciora (@adamceci) and Yassine Chahbar (@ychahbar19).

-Final grade: 110%
+Final grade: 110% (points for implementing bonuses).

 Peer evaluations:
 1) 115% "Bon Netflix les gars !
 Rien à dire, très bon projet !
 A la revoyure !"